priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Dictionaries
+**One-liner**: Key-value pairs for fast lookups - like a real-world dictionary or phone book.
+**Concept**: Mutable collections of key-value pairs.
+Keys must be immutable and unique.
+Provide O(1) average lookup time.
 **Analogy**: Like a phone book - you look up names (keys) to find phone numbers (values).
 ```python
 phonebook = {